Crystal Wall: Plot

-The MMA fighter Louna Loris saves the millionare-to-be Nicolas Dardenne from a life-or-death situation.
+The MMA fighter Louna Loris saves the millionaire-to-be Nicolas Dardenne from a life-or-death situation.
 In return, she is appointed as his personal bodyguard.
 However, Louna is pursuing another goal; she wants to find out about her father's mysterious death.
 He worked for the powerful Dardenne company and died under strange circumstances.
 While she works at Nicolas' side, the pair become closer, which is a cause of great conflict for Louna, because of her mistrust for the influential family.

 The so-called 'crystal wall' is symbolic of the world that separates Louna and Nicolas, but with time these differences begin to crumble.

 Production

 Based on the literary genre of new adult fiction, the romance-drama series was created for a younger target audience.
-The screenplay was written by Lead Writer and Creative Producer Brigit Waiwald together with a Writers' Room that included Florian Vey, Silva Raddatz, Aglef Püschel, Katja Grübel und Burkhard Wunderlich.
+The screenplay was written by Lead Writer and Creative Producer Brigit Waiwald together with a writers' room that included Florian Vey, Silva Raddatz, Aglef Püschel, Katja Grübel und Burkhard Wunderlich.

 The series was directed by Tarek Roehlinger (episodes 1–12) and Greta Benkelmann (episodes 13–24), and produced by Producers at Work and Wega Film for ZDF.
 The show consists of one series with 24 episodes.
 The show features model Barbara Meier in a guest appearance as Valerie.

 Filming took place in Berlin and Vienna.
 The series premiered on 8 April 2025 at the Achtung Berlin film festival, and the first episode aired on 10 April 2025.